 Philips sells highly complex medical and personal devices and systems.
-Only Philips-authorized changes are to be made to these systems, either by Philips personnel or under Philips' explicit, published direction.
-With the current rise in security threats, Philips product engineering groups work to qualify security-related third-party software and solutions for selected equipment.
+Only Phil authorized changes are to be made to these systems, either by Philips personne or under Philips explicit published direction.
+With the current rise in securi threats, Philips product engineering groups work to gualify security-related third-party software and solutions for selected equipment.

 Moreover, we continue to treat patient and operator safety as our primary concern.
-We are required to follow regulatory and quality assurance procedures to verify and validate modifications to our medical devices.
-As with other medical devices, any 'software only' Philips products should be used only on computers and networks that are properly secured in accordance with your Philips product documentation, service agreements, and instructions for use.
-We strongly suggest that your security staff monitor system and application vulnerabilities and keep the operating system and other installed software running on your system patched and up-to-date.
+We are required to follow regulatory and guality assurance procedures to verify and validate modifications to our medical devices.
+As with other medical devices, any "software only"Philips products should be used only on computers and networks that are properly secured in accordance with your Philips product documentation, service agreements, and instructions for use.
+We strongly suggest that your security staff monitor system and application vulnerabilities and keep the operating system and other installed software running on your system patched and upto-date.

-Philips sells a broad range of devices: lifestyle products and home monitoring systems; image acquisition and viewing systems; IT-oriented picture archiving and communication systems (PACS); 24/7 life-critical systems; and real-time patient monitors.
-The diverse nature of our product portfolio has led us to support a wide range of solutions, including the installation and maintenance of third-party software on our systems.
-Please contact Philips for more specific information on your particular product.
+Philips sells a broad range of devices, from consumer lifestyle products and home monitoring systems to image acquisition

+nd and viewing systems, IT-oriented PACS to

+24/7 life-critical systems, and real-time

+I patient monitors.
+The diverse nature of

+ips- our product portfolio has led us to support

+a wide range of solutions, including

+el the installation and maintenance of

+third-party software on our systems.

+ty Please contact Philips for more specific

+information on your particular product 4 .

+General Case